kshedden/case_studies/methods/survival.md

 ## Recurrent events

-In conventional survival analysis, each subject experiences the event one time (although we may not observe this occurrence in our study as there may be censoring).
+In conventional survival analysis, each subject experiences the event exactly once (although we may not observe this occurrence in our study as there may be censoring).
 However some events may be able to recur.
 For example, suppose that we are studying arrests by police and the time $T$ is the duration until a person is arrested.
 There can be subsequent arrests for the same subject and